-, If we practice enough we will be able to perfect our technique so that only one reading will give us the value of d with no uncertainty.
+If we practice enough we will be able to perfect our technique so that only one reading will give us the value of d with no uncertainty.
 No, that is not possible.

-B

-o you most closely agree?
-(Circle ONE): В

-Explain your choice.
+A В With which group do y ou most closely agree?
+(Circle ON E): A В Explain your choice.